top of page

 Hiking | Acadia National Park

 Bikers and hikers flock to Acadia National Park to experience its rugged coastline, mountains, and forests.
 Located in northern Maine, Acadia is best experienced on foot, horse, or two wheels.
 On sunny days, the views are spectacular in all directions.
 On foggy days, there is an other-worldly aura that hangs in the air.
-Our Acadia National Park 7 Day itinerary will bring you to all of the park's most beautiful spots.
+Our Acadia National Park 7 Day itinerary will bring you to some of the park's most beautiful hiking and biking spots.

 Hiking Bar Island

-The National Park maintains an extensive network of carriage roads and hiking trails (no motorized vehicles except for Class-1 e-bikes allowed).
-A short distance from any trailhead human traffic thins.
-On our Acadia National Park hike and bike itinerary, you will mostly encounter meandering streams, rock cliffs, wild flowers, ferns, crashing surf, and the occasional horse dropping.
+Acadia maintains an extensive network of carriage roads and hiking trails (no motorized vehicles except for Class-1 e-bikes allowed).
+A short distance from any trailhead, human traffic thins.
+On our hike and bike Acadia itinerary, you will mostly encounter meandering streams, rock cliffs, wild flowers, crashing surf, and the occasional horse dropping.

 Eagle Lake Bridge | Acadia Carriage Road